-Article 16.
+Article 17.
 Theses BSc, MSc and Pre-MSc Research papers

-Article 16.1 Introduction
+Article 17.1 Introduction

 - 1. These regulations comprise general rules that apply to all theses of the bachelor and master degree programmes, and the research papers of the pre-MSc programmes of the Faculty of Economics and Business of the University of Groningen - 2.
 These regulations will be further detailed and complemented in a Manual on Theses and an Assessment Form for Theses.
 Both the Manual on Theses and the Assessment Form for Theses may vary per programme. - 3.
-The Manual referred to in article 16.1 sub 2 includes in any case further information about the requirements in respect of admission, the registration procedure, the topic, the form and structure and the learning outcomes of the thesis or research paper as well as information about supervision and the assessment procedure. - 4.
-The form referred to in sub 2 is a list of assessment aspects that are explicitly used in the determination of the final grade. - 5.
-The documents referred to in sub 2 are determined each academic year and made available via the Student Support Desk or for students of the EMFC (Executive Master of Finance and Control), via the office of the programme.
+The Manual referred to in sub 2 of this article, includes in any case further information about the requirements in respect of admission, the registration procedure, the topic, the form and structure and the learning outcomes of the thesis or research paper as well as information about supervision and the assessment procedure. - 4.
+The form referred to in sub 2 of this article is a list of assessment aspects that are explicitly used in the determination of the final grade. - 5.
+The documents referred to in sub 2 of this article are determined each academic year and made available via the Student Support Desk or for students of the EMFC (Executive Master of Finance and Control), via the office of the programme.

-Article 16.2 Assessment Procedure Bachelor's Thesis and Pre-MSc Research Paper
+Article 17.2 Assessment Procedure Bachelor's Thesis and Pre-MSc Research Paper